-SF Beer Week is a collection of curated events, spanning multiple days, celebrating craft beer, the craft community and the Bay Area's creative spirit.
+SF Beer Week is a collection of curated events held over multiple days, celebrating craft beer, the craft community and the Bay Area's creative spirit.

 CRAFT BEER FAN FAQs

 What is SF Beer Week?

 Beer 'weeks' are ten days -- spanning two weekends -- when members of a craft beer community come together and share experiences.
 They host events, offer special releases and menu pairings, collaborate with neighbors and fellow brewers, curate and ship seasonal offerings, run fun promotions, promote local artists, bands, designers, food vendors and more, hold contests, competitions, even family friendly activities and fitness events, like morning yoga, runs and bike loops that explore local beer scenes.

 If you're a lover of such experiences, of exploring, sampling and socializing, there's probably something happening during SF Beer Week for you!
 Many events don't require purchase of alcohol to join the fun, and tastes catered to include: